Robustness Verification of Polynomial Neural Networks: Discriminants

 \subsection{ED Discriminant}

 In this subsection, we study the locus of data points that have fewer than the generic number of critical points when minimizing the distance to the decision boundary.
 For such data points, two distinct complex critical points collapse into a single critical point of higher multiplicity.
 This geometric degeneration marks the boundary where the number of real critical points changes; crossing this locus corresponds to the bifurcation event in the optimization landscape.
-We formalize this as the Euclidean distance discriminant.
+We formalize this as the Euclidean distance discriminant. \begin{definition}[Euclidean Distance Discriminant] Let $\mathcal{V}\subset \mathbb{C}^{n}$ be an algebraic variety.
+The \textit{Euclidean Distance (ED) discriminant} of $\mathcal{V}$, denoted by $\Sigma(\mathcal{V})$, is the Zariski closure of all data points $\boldsymbol {u}\in \mathbb{C}^{n}$ for which the critical points of the squared distance function $d_{\boldsymbol{u}}(\bx)$ on $\mathcal{V}$ are not distinct.
+That is, $\Sigma(\mathcal{V})$ characterizes the data points for which the system has roots of multiplicity greater than one. \end{definition} The notion of ED discriminant was introduced in the context of algebraic optimization by \citet{draisma_2016}, and is also known as the \textit{evolute}.
+It governs the stability of the optimization problem over the real numbers.
+In contrast to the number of complex critical points, which is generically constant, the number of \textit{real} critical points is constant only on the connected components of $\mathbb{R}^{n}\setminus \Sigma(\mathcal{V})$.